The moduli space of multi-scale differentials: The topology on (classical) augmented space

 \subsection{Compactness for meromorphic differentials}

-In this subsection, we study convergence for sequences of curves equipped with a meromorphic differential, establishing a compactness result which we later use in Section~\ref{sec:moduli space} to obtain compactness of the moduli space of \msds.
+In this subsection, we study convergence for sequences of curves equipped with a meromorphic differential, establishing a compactness result which we later use in Section~\ref{sec:msdastopo} to obtain compactness of the moduli space of \msds.
+For an alternative approach to these compactness results, see the appendix to \cite{mcmullen_amenability}.